Cyriaque Lamar

 in the middle: i manifested Father

-“Yes, yes, you came from the drains.
-I know all this.”
+“Yes, yes, you came from the drains, I’m aware.”

 i know something: you don’t